truenas/documentation/content/CORE/UIReference/Storage/Pools/PoolsScreens.md

 ### Expand Pool

 Displays the [**Pool Status**](#pool-status-screen) screen which displays the status of the pool, the datasets and the disks for the selected pool.
 Select the <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; to display the options available to datasets and disks.
-The Expand Pool function can be used to add a new disk to a single-disk stripe pool in order to create or re-create a mirror pool, if the disk capacity of the new disk meets the requirements.
+Use the **Expand Pool** function to add a new disk to a single-disk stripe pool in order to create or re-create a mirror pool, if the disk capacity of the new disk meets the requirements.

 ## Pool Manager Screen